 There are strict guidelines when it comes to watching whales in Canadian waters.
 We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
 We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

 What is the best time of day to see whales and bears?

 Whales are in our coastal waters all the time!
-Anytime is a good time to go.
-We offering tours at 10:30, 2:00 and 5:00 pm.
+Anytime is a good time to go, weather permitting.
+We offer Whale Watching Tours at 10:30, 2:00 and 5:00 pm.

-The best time to view black bears in Tofino is on the low tide when they come down to the shoreline to feed.
+The best time to go Bear Watching in Tofino is on the low tide when they come down to the shoreline to feed.
 Our departure times change daily with the tide.
 Call us to find out departure times for the day you want to go out.